|

 wires left anywhere on the circuit.
 Never allow children to work

-Relays come in many shapes, but the most commonly
+with relays without a supervisor. | Relays come in many shapes, but the most commonly

 used relays comes in a rectangle box with five pins, as shown in the